giomatfois62/rofi-desktop/README.md

 The main desktop menu is accessed with *rofi-desktop.sh*, while *rofi-settings.sh* contains a comprehensive system settings menu.

+All the scripts can be run on their own, perhaps binded to a keyboard shortcut, and are easy to inspect and modify.
 Currently implemented functionalities are:
 - Applications Menu (drun modi)
 - Run Command (run modi)
 - Browse Files (filebrowser modi)
 - Search Computer (rofi-search, search files in home directory using find or fd if available)
   - All Files
-  - Bookmarks (from firefox default profile)
+  - Bookmarks (rofi-firefox, search bookmarks from firefox default profile)
   - Books
   - Desktop
   - Documents